JustinGoheen/rl-lab/README.md

 `rllab.pages` should contain code for data apps built with streamlit.

-`rllab.conf` can assist with project, trainer, and sweep configurations.
+`rllab.config` can assist with project, trainer, and sweep configurations.

 ### Project Root